 Information for:Sign up to our Engage eNewsletter

-To support the International Women in Engineering Day (INWED) on 23 June 2017, two Engineering Council Board Members share their thoughts and experiences as women working in and on behalf of the engineering community.
-We have also spoken to a handful of talented and inspiring women about their careers, achievements and how they discovered engineering.
+To support the International Women in Engineering Day (INWED) on 23 June 2019, we have also spoken to a handful of talented and inspiring women about their careers, achievements and how they discovered engineering.

 INWED is an annual international awareness campaign to raise the profile of women in engineering and focus on the incredible career opportunities available to girls in this industry.
 It was established by the Women’s Engineering Society (WES) and is in its third year.
 To read more, please visit inwed.org.uk